-the country, then you've come to the right place when visiting New England.
+the right place when visiting New England.

 The fishing industry is huge in New England and the benefits get passed along to the customer, as high quality local dining establishments receive fresh fish daily.
 Sometimes, the atmosphere is just as thrilling with some restaurants offering warm weather outdoor dining with an ocean view.
 But whether indoor or outdoor dining, you can't go wrong at the following recommended New England seafood restaurants and clam shacks:

-Northeast Harbor, Acadia National Park, Maine, is a splendid little village boasting the prettiest harbor you will ever see and some of the best Maine seafood at the seaside shack Docksider (14 Sea St, Northeast Harbor, Maine.
+Northeast Harbor, Acadia National Park, Maine, is a splendid little village boasting the prettiest harbor you will ever see and some of the best Maine seafood at the lobster shack Docksider (14 Sea St, Northeast Harbor, Maine.
 Tel.
 207-276-3965).
 This is what prospective New England vacationers think of when envisioning a charming seaside seafood shack.
 The Docksider could be considered your classic Maine restaurant, with charming "Downeast" waitresses, lobster to die for, unbelievable clam chowder, and in the summer, salt air flavored outdoor dining on the doorstep of the Harbor.
 Northeast Harbor.
 They also have Gifford's Ice Cream, a Maine product not to be missed by anyone who likes ice cream.

 The Maine Diner (2265 Post Road, Route One Wells, Maine, 207-646-4441), actually beats many nearby southern, Maine, seaside competitors at their own game by offering some of the best seafood in New England.
 Strange such high quality seafood would come from a diner, but the fresh taste is undeniable from the amazing and substantial lobster pie to good old fried clams and seafood chowder.
 Of course, having a wonderful slice of berry pie makes for a combination that would infuriate Dr. Barry Sears and delight pretty much anyone else.

 Not too far from the Maine Diner on the southern Maine coast is the legendary Barnacle Billy's ( 50 Oar Weed Rd., Ogunquit, Maine, 207-646-5575) , overlooking the ultimate New England view called Perkins Cove.
 Harbor and ocean views and boats born out of wealth create the setting for some wonderful fresh lobster, steamed clams, great chowder and that signature seafood dish, barbecue chicken (it's really good) at this full-service restaurant that has been around for more than 40 years.
 Barnacle Billy's has two locations, virtually on top of each other -- Barnacle Billy's Etc., and the original Barnacle Billy's.
 You can't go wrong at either location -- the food is terrific and the indoor and sun deck seating afford amazing views of coastal New England.
+Seasonal.

 Markey's Lobster Pool (Route 286, Seabrook, NH, (603) 474-2851) is the ultimate summer dining place with fresh lobster from an on-premises lobster pool, incredible clam chowder, delicious corn on the cob and some of the best fried clams (and onion rings) in New England.
 The lobster roll is packed with Markey's signature lobster in a tasty toasted roll.
 The atmosphere is unpretentious and brings in everyone from young women with big hair and bigger shoes to senior citizens enjoying the great seafood and fair prices.
 Markey's also offers outside dining on the deck with a nice water and marsh view.
 It is the perfect place to enjoy scenic New England (near the limited New Hampshire coastline) while the sun goes down.
+Open year-round.

 The North Shore section of Massachusetts owns two of the best clam shacks in New England -- the Clam Box (246 High St., Ipswich, MA, Tel.
 978 356-9707) and Woodman's (Route 133, Main St., Essex, M., Tel.
 (978) 768-6057).
 Woodman's get most of the glory as it is arguably the first clam shack in the country, and keeps it reputation alive by serving wonderfully greasy fried clams, but The Clam Box might be a tad better -- the clams have less grease and a better taste.
 The Clam Box - Woodman's debate is sot of like a regionalized "Taste great-less filling" conversation (remember the Miller beer commercial), with no clear-cut winner.
 We recommend flipping a coin, and then going to the Clam Box (which is architecturally and masterfully shaped like a clam box).